French cruiser Jurien de la Gravière: General characteristics and machinery

 Her hull had a long forecastle deck that extended almost her entire length, stepping down to a quarterdeck toward her stern.
 The hull was sheathed in wood and a layer of copper plating to protect it from biofouling on lengthy cruises overseas, where shipyard facilities would be limited.
 Her superstructure was fairly minimal, consisting of a conning tower and bridge structure forward and a smaller, secondary conning position aft.
 The ship was fitted with a pair of light pole masts for observation and signalling purposes.
 She was equipped with six 60 cm searchlights.
 Jurien de la Gravière was very lightly built and rolled badly in heavy seas.

 The ship's propulsion system consisted of three vertical triple-expansion steam engines driving three screw propellers.
 Each engine was placed in an individual engine room.
 Steam was provided by twenty-four coal-burning, Guyot-du Temple-type water-tube boilers.
 These were ducted into four funnels that were placed in widely spaced pairs, one set directly aft of the fore mast and the other pair further aft.
 This arrangement reflected the layout of the propulsion system; the engine rooms were placed amidships, and the boilers were divided into boiler rooms that were placed on either end.

 Her machinery was rated to produce 17400 ihp, but during her initial speed tests, it reached 18401 ihp for a top speed of 22.88 kn.
 Coal storage amounted to 1109 t.
-Her cruising range was intended to be 9300 nmi at a speed of 10 kn, but Jurien de la Gravières boilers proved to be particularly voracious, and in service, she was only capable of steaming for 4787.8 nmi at a speed of about 10.5 kn.
+Her cruising range was intended to be 9300 nmi at a speed of 10 kn, but Jurien de la Gravière's boilers proved to be particularly voracious, and in service, she was only capable of steaming for 4787.8 nmi at a speed of about 10.5 kn.
 Her propulsion system suffered from several other problems, including cramped engine rooms and excessive vibration at high speed.
 The problem was particularly severe when the engines operated at around 95 rpm, which corresponded to her cruising speed.
 Vibrations at this speed were so serious that they threatened to damage the ship's light scantlings and boiler piping, vindicating the Conseil, which had objected to the lightness of the vessel.